duncanr7/LoRa-Tracker-/README.txt

 	- For the new work being done we suggest two programs to be downloaded
-		- Mu - is a simple code editor that is designed for circuit python if you want to use other code editors such as VScode this is possible but not recommended
+		- Mu - is a simple code editor that is designed for circuit python if you want to use other code editors such as VScode this is possible but is with Mu.

 		-Bossa- This is how we load circuit python onto the device.
-Since this feather is one of the new original ones it relies on bin files to load circuit python onto the board.
+Since this feather is one of the original ones it relies on bin files to load circuit python onto the board.
 Bossa is the program that is used to do this, note this device has the ATSAMD21 chip so the offset should be 0x2000.
 Please see resources to find article explaining this in more detail.
 BE CAREFUL IF THIS IS NOT DONE